-- Mr David Lewis (external) - Mr Mark Hancock (external)
+- Mr David Lewis (external) - Mr Mark Hancock (external) (resigned 29 July 2016) - Ms Kim Rowe (external) (appointed 29 July 2016)

 Mr David Lewis is a qualified actuary and has over 43 years' experience in financial services, predominantly in administration and consulting to fund management companies.
 David serves on the compliance committees of a number of Responsible Entities.